-Reading is a great way to benefit both your physical and mental well being.
+Reading is a great way to benefit both your physical and mental well-being.
 Reading is rewarding in many ways.
 It gets your imagination working, expands your knowledge, enhances your vocabulary, makes you a better writer, reduces stress levels, makes concentrating easier, and lastly improves your memory.
 With all these benefits I highly recommend you start reading.

 Many people have a hard time focusing while reading or find it boring.
 Finding a genre that you genuinely enjoy is important.
 Once you find your genre, get some books and read them – see how it makes you feel.
 Look into how it affects you both mentally and physically.
 Is it beneficial for you?
 Getting your brain working can be beneficial and reading is an easy way to do this.

 Reading keeps your brain operating more effectively as you grow.
 It also decreases the chances of you developing Dementia.
 It literally strengthens your brain.
-According to Sufyan Maan the brain’s letterbox is where words on a page are identified as words.
+According to Sufyan Maan the bain’s letterbox is where words on a page are identified as words.
 Then the information travels to the frontal lobe and other regions of the temporal lobe where you determine the pronunciation and meaning of the words you have read.
 This process takes less than half a second.
 This is how reading gets your brain working.

 According to “The Well News” in 2020 there was a report which showed how those who read at age 11 in the United Kingdom had a healthier diet and were less likely to use drugs and alcohol at the age of 14.
 But they were also less likely to engage in physical activities which isn’t a benefit.
 Drugs and alcohol both weaken your immune system.
 If there is a way to prevent kids from giving in to that lifestyle it is worth it.
-This shows how reading affects your physical health.

 The “Medium” mentions “In as little as six minutes of being immersed in a book, your heart rate slows, your blood pressure lowers, and your muscles begin to relax.”
 This shows what happens to you physically that contributes to lower stress rates.
 A 2009 study at the University of Sussex showed that reading can reduce stress by 68%.
 That is a drastic decrease.
 Stress is bad for you mentally and physically and can make your quality of life quite negative.